paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### EMA Average Angle

-EMA used with angles in degrees is the same except it normalises the result to be between -180 and +180 degrees.
+EMA used with angles in degrees is the same except with normalised results between -180 and +180 degrees.

 ```c#
 AreEqual(expected: -10f,       actual: ema.AverageAngle(degrees: -10));